cvhciKIT/sloth/doc/concepts.rst

 However, if you do this you will need to tell the label tool in the configuration how to display this type as well.
-See section :doc:`Configuration` on how to do that.
+See section :doc:`configuration` on how to do that.

 Representation is not storage